getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Each trace consists of one or more tree-like structures called **transactions**, the nodes of which are called **spans**.
 In most cases, each transaction represents a single instance of a service being called, and each span within that transaction represents that service performing a single unit of work, whether calling a function within that service or making a call to a different service.

 Because a transaction has a tree structure, top-level spans can themselves be broken down into smaller spans, mirroring the way that one function may call a number of other, smaller functions; this is expressed using the parent-child metaphor, so that every span may be the **parent span** to multiple other spans.
-Further, since all trees must have a single root, one span always represents the transaction itself, of which all other spans are descendants.
+Further, since all trees must have a single root, one span always represents the transaction itself, and all other spans are descendants of that root span.

 To make all of this more concrete, let's consider our example web app again.